AndreiKeino/camex/README.md

 * It has a user - friendly GUI and it can be used by anyone who possess no programming skills.

-* The GUI have a web-browser to show the documentation, pane with controls to enter the input parameters and the python console to show the sript output.
+* The GUI have a web-browser to show the documentation, pane with controls to enter the input parameters and the python console to show the script output.

 #### Example collection so far...